"Look I know how to make deals": McConnell shoots back at McGrath's leadership digs at debate

 Kentucky Democratic Senate candidate Amy McGrath tried to slam Majority Leader Mitch McConnell for not being a leader as they both took shots at the other along partisan lines at their first and possibly only debate on Monday night.
 Early voting in the highly-watched race begins Tuesday.

-McGrath accused McConnell of prioritizing the Supreme Court over the lives of Kentuckians who need stimulus relief funds, and McConnell tried to cast blame on House Speaker Nancy Pelosi.
+McGrath accused McConnell of prioritizing the Supreme Court over the lives of Kentuckians who need stimulus relief funds as Congress has deadlocked on a deal, and McConnell tried to cast blame on House Speaker Nancy Pelosi.

 "Look, I know how to make deals.
 I made three major deals with Joe Biden during the Obama era.
 What the problem is here is the unwillingness of the Speaker to make a deal," McConnell said.